timothydobbins/PHCM9795-R/_book/01-IntroToR.md

 We specify:

 - `levels`: the values the categorical variable uses can take
-- `labels`: the labels corresponding to each of the levels (entered in the same order)
+- `labels`: the labels corresponding to each of the levels (*entered in the same order as the levels*)

 To define our variable sex as a factor, we use: